 Adopted Children – An adopted child is always treated as the taxpayer’s own child.
 An adopted child includes a child lawfully placed with the taxpayer for legal adoption.
 Generally, a taxpayer is allowed an exemption for an adopted child, provided the child is both younger than the adoptive parent and is under the age of 19 or a full-time student under the age of 24.
 There are special rules for foreign adopted children; please call for additional information.

 Filing Status – If you are married and have been filing a Joint return, the birth or adoption of a child will not change your filing status.
 But if you are unmarried and have been filing your tax returns using the Single status, the addition of a child to your household may allow you to use the Head of Household filing status.
 Eligible Head of Household filers are allowed increased tax benefits.
-For example, the 2011 federal standard deduction, which is claimed in lieu of itemizing deductions, is $9,250 (up from $9,100 in 2014) for Head of Household vs. $6,300 (up from $6,200 in 2014) for Single status.
-Many phase outs of various deductions and credits have higher-income thresholds for Head of Household filers than Single filers, which could result in the Head of Household filer claiming a bigger deduction or credit than a Single filer with the same income.
+For example, the 2015 federal standard deduction, which is claimed in lieu of itemizing deductions, is $9,250 (up from $9,100 in 2014) for Head of Household vs. $6,300 (up from $6,200 in 2014) for Single status.
+Many phase-outs of various deductions and credits have higher-income thresholds for Head of Household filers than Single filers, which could result in the Head of Household filer claiming a bigger deduction or credit than a Single filer with the same income.
 Additionally, the ranges of income are wider for most federal tax rates for Heads of Households than for Singles.
-For example, a taxpayer with $46,000 of taxable income in 2011 would still be in the 15% tax bracket if filing as Head of Household, but would be in the 25% bracket if filing Single.
+For example, a taxpayer with $50,200 of taxable income in 2015 would still be in the 15% tax bracket if filing as Head of Household, but would be in the 25% bracket if filing Single.
 Thus, the Head of Household filer would pay less tax.

 Generally, an unmarried taxpayer can claim the Head of Household status if the taxpayer is a U.S. citizen or resident and pays more than half of the cost of maintaining as his or her home a household which is the main home for more than half the year of a qualifying child, or for a child born during the year, the period during which the child lived in the home.
 The Head of Household status may also apply when a home is maintained for other qualifying relatives or when certain married individuals who are considered unmarried maintain a household for an eligible child.
 Please call for details.

-Child Tax Credit – Generally, for years through 2011, taxpayers are allowed a tax credit of $1,000 (will drop to $600 after 2013 without Congressional action) for each qualifying child.
+Child Tax Credit – Taxpayers are allowed a tax credit of $1,000 for each qualifying child.
 A qualifying child is one that is under the age of 17 at the end of the year, is not self-supporting, who lived with the taxpayer over half the year and is a U.S. Citizen or national.
 Children who were born during the year are treated as living with the taxpayer for over half the year even if born in the last half of the year.
 This credit is generally nonrefundable except for certain low-income taxpayers.
 Nonrefundable means it can be used to reduce your income tax to zero, but any additional credit is lost.
 Thus, a qualifying taxpayer with a tax liability of $900 and a child credit of $1,000 would be able to reduce their tax liability to zero, but the $100 excess credit would be lost.
 The allowable credit does offset the alternative minimum tax (AMT) and the credit is phased out for higher-income taxpayers.
-The income phase-out threshold for married taxpayers is $110,000 and $75,000 for unmarried taxpayers and $55,000 for married taxpayers filing separately.
+The income phase-out threshold for married taxpayers is $110,000, $75,000 for unmarried taxpayers and $55,000 for married taxpayers filing separately.

 Adopted child - An adopted child is always treated as the taxpayer’s own child.
 An adopted child includes a child lawfully placed with the taxpayer for legal adoption.
 In the case of foreign adoptions, if the taxpayer is a U.S. citizen or U.S. national and the adopted child lived with the taxpayer all of the tax year as a member of the taxpayer’s household, that child is treated as being a U.S. citizen, national or resident.

 Medical Expenses – The birth of a child is usually accompanied by medical expenses for the care of the mother and the newborn child.
-Those expenses not reimbursed by insurance or other reimbursement arrangements are added to the taxpayer’s other medical expenses for the year, and deducted as an itemized medical expense to the extent the medical expenses exceed 7½% (10% for those subject to the AMT) of his or her adjusted gross income (AGI).
+Those expenses not reimbursed by insurance or other reimbursement arrangements are added to the taxpayer’s other medical expenses for the year, and deducted as an itemized medical expense to the extent the medical expenses exceed 10% (7½% for taxpayer age 65 and older through 2016) of his or her adjusted gross income (AGI).